autom8ter/protoc-gen-authorize/README.md

-# protoc-gen-authorize
+# protoc-gen-authorize 🛡️

-A protoc plugin and library for authorizing gRPC requests using expression based rules.
-It allows developers to specify authorization rules in the proto file itself, instead of in the application code.
+**protoc-gen-authorize** is an innovative protoc plugin and library 🌟 designed to simplify and secure gRPC request authorization.
+It seamlessly integrates authorization rules directly within your proto files 📝, reducing the need to clutter your application code with complex authorization logic.
+Perfect for developers 👨‍💻👩‍💻 looking to streamline their security workflows in gRPC applications.
+In this README, you'll find easy installation instructions 📥, examples 💡, and all you need to harness the power of expression-based rules for robust and efficient request handling 💼.

 ## Installation